Enbrel

 Pros

-- Can be used in children age 2 and older for certain indications (JIA)
+- Can be used for children age 2 and older with certain kinds of juvenile arthritis

 Cons